RiskThinking/work-samples/Product-Designer.md

 # Work Sample for Product Designer

 You are tasked with designing the user interface for a climate risk dashboard web app.
 Your goal is to create a cohesive and user-friendly design that allows users to interact with the provided dataset and gain insights into climate change and its risk implications.
+This work sample consists of three problem areas, each focusing on a specific aspect of the design process.

 You may refer to the [Climate Risk Rating dataset](https://docs.google.com/spreadsheets/d/1Y_yiT-_7IimioBvcqiCPwLzTLazfdRyzZ4k3cpQXiAw) to assist with your solutions.